 Note that if you are upgrading for a previous version of Samba you might like to know that the old versions of the binaries will be renamed with a ".old" extension.
-You can go back to the previous version with root# make revert if you find this version a disaster!
+You can go back to the previous version with if you find this version a disaster!